Single-sh/EpicMMOSystem/PublishVersion/README.md

 <details><summary>Changelog</summary>

  - 1.4.0.
 Fix for inventory to bag JC (hopefully), Changed Configs,PLEASE DELETE OLD CONFIGS!, added removeDropMax, removeDropMax,removeBossDropMax, removeBossDropMix, curveExp, curveBossExp.
 		  Allow for multiple Jsons to be searched.
 Added admin rights to singleplayer hosting.
-Boss drop is determined by mob.faction(), curveBossExp Exp is just the 5 main bosses.
+Boss drop is determined by mob.faction(), curveBossExp Exp is just the 6 main bosses.
 		  Updated Monster.json moved to configs instead of plugin.
+Added ExtraDebugmode for future issues
  - 1.3.1: Dual wield and EpicMMO Thanks to KG, sponsored by Aldhari/Skaldhari
  - 1.3.0: WackyEpicMMOSystem release, until author comes back.
 Code from Azumatt - Updated Chat, Group and ServerSync
  - 1.2.8: Added a limiter for the maximum attribute value.
 New view health and stamina bar (in the configuration you can return the old display where only the experience is displayed).